YanWang2003/Learning-Records/README.md

-# Learning-Records
+# Learning Record
-Some learning records in the field of computer engineering.
+This repository stores some learning records of compulsory courses and machine learning papers in the field of computer science and engineering.